mpostol/OPC-UA-OOI/Networking/SimulatorInteroperabilityTest/README.md

-# Reference Application Simulator for Interoperability Test Component
+# `ReferenceApplication` Producer - Interoperability Test Data Generator

 ## Getting Started

 Semantic Data Reactive Networking based on OPC UA Part 14 Pub/Sub library.

 Main purpose of this release is to support implementation of the interoperability tests defined by the OPC Foundation.
 In the production environment, you may replace this library by a custom one providing unlimited encoding functionality.

+## Current release

+> Note; This library is not considered to be published as the NuGet package.

 <!--# TBD